crlxs/rice/README.md

   - st
 - Neovim/lazy vim (work in progress)
 - A git bare repo to track my doftiles (github.com/crlxs/dotfiles)
-- Ansible: for deployment of my environment.
+- Ansible: Environment deployment.
-- Ansible-vault: SSH private key (./ssh/id_rsa) so it can safely be in this repo and reused.
+- Ansible-vault: Encryption of SSH private key (./ssh/id_rsa) so it can safely be in this repo and reused.

 ## Work in progress:
-- Rewrite ansible playbook (setup.yaml) and structure to properly use roles/handlers.
+- Rewrite ansible playbook (setup.yaml) and structure to properly use roles/handlers/tags.

 ## To-dos
 - Use ansible-vault for git ssh setup to avoid the pain in the ass that is managing ssh keys.
 (COMPLETED June 3rd, 2024).